 Nutrition programme

-The cost of this programme will be around £10,000 per year, for which CRS will require ongoing support from local and international partners.
+The cost of providing meals for 500 children over the next year is £7,500, and CRS urgently requires support from local and international partners to maintain this vital initiative.
 Please will you give today and help ensure children get the nutrition they need to not only survive, but grow and thrive?

 Past appeals